-The Commission on Technology (COT) has identified information technology goals, strategic initiatives, and strategic projects that support the vision and strategic initiatives of Advancing Justice Together.
+The Commission on Technology (COT) has identified information technology goals, strategic initiatives, and strategic projects that support the vision and strategic initiatives of Justice for the Future.
 Together, they set technology direction for the Judiciary and the Information Technology Division of the Administrative Office of the Courts, which staffs and supports statewide projects.